uscensusbureau/SABLE/README.md

 ## Python Programs

 The following tables describe the Python programs in this repository.
 More information can be found in the programs themsevles.
-There are different series of programs for performing different tasks.
+There are different series of programs for performing different web crawling, web scraping, and machine learning tasks.

 ### "S" Series